Chang Yuan-chih

 Chang Yuan-chih (張元植; October 24, 1988 – June 27, 2024) was a Taiwanese professional mountaineer, mountain guide and manager of Chiaming Mountain House.
 He pioneered many technical climbing and mountain exploration routes in Taiwan, and co-sponsored the first winter climb of K2, the world's second-highest peak.
-He climbed Broad Peak at the age of 25, becoming the second youngest climber in Taiwan to climb an 8,000-meter peak.
+He climbed Broad Peak at the age of 25, becoming the second youngest Taiwanese climber to climb an 8,000-meter peak.

 Background

 Chang Yuan-chih was born in Taipei in 1988.
 After graduating from Wei-Ge Elementary School, his mother sent him to a comprehensive high school in Miaoli to receive extra-curricular education.
 At age 13, he began climbing.
 As a junior high school student, he climbed Yu Shan and Mount Dabajian, some of Taiwan's highest mountains.
 After completing the General Scholastic Ability Test in 2007, he and his schoolmate Huang Shao-Ting climbed Aconcagua, the highest peak in South America.
 In 2009, they completed the Taiwan Central Mountain Trail.
 He went on to Tunghai University and graduated with a degree in sociology.
 After his studies, Chang went on to manage the Forestry Administration's Chiaming Lake Mountain Lodge, and coach mountaineers.

 In 2012, Chang and five of his friends participated in the Mongol Rally, driving a small car across 14 countries in Eurasia in 40 days, covering a total distance of 13,000 kilometers.
 This was the first time a Taiwanese team participated in this event.